 Introduction

-The qualification, procurement, storage and delivery of space solar arrays are defined in the dedicated solar array specification, where requirements for the solar array electrical layout, structure and mechanism are specified.
+The qualification, procurement, storage and delivery of space solar arrays are specified in the dedicated solar array specification, where requirements for the solar array electrical layout, structure and mechanism are specified.

 This Standard outlines the requirements for the qualification, procurement, storage and delivery of the main assemblies and components of the space solar array electrical layout: photovoltaic assemblies, solar cell assemblies, bare solar cells, coverglass and protection diodes.
 This Standard does not outline the requirements for the qualification, procurement, storage and delivery of the solar array subsystem, comprising the solar panels, structural parts and mechanisms.